tanishq18/NucleusDAO/README.md

 # NucleusDAO
-Issue Synthetic Assets on any chain!
+Issue 1:1 price pegged Wrapped Assets on any chain!